pratiktech-prog/GenAIArtifacts/README.md

 SSO-aware service identity

-This is exactly how top firms (Wellington, Fidelity, JPMC, BlackRock) build modern GenAI foundations.

 📊 📌 COMMENT: Why Business Use Cases Are Included

 Comment:
 Including banking fraud, analytics, and decision intelligence use cases demonstrates an understanding that GenAI must deliver business value, not just prototypes.

-🧪 📌 COMMENT: Code Samples Show “Hands-On Leadership”

-Comment:
-Your code samples demonstrate that you don’t just design frameworks — you write code, integrate APIs, test assumptions, and build working layers.

-This meets the JD requirement for “hands-on delivery.”

 🧭 📌 COMMENT: Platform + Guild = Adoption at Scale